Rosso6/my-first-repo/README.md

 # Contributing

-If you are interested in reporting/fixing issues and contributing directly to the code base, please see [CONTRIBUTING.md](CONTRIBUTING)for more information on what we're looking for and how to get started.
+If you are interested in reporting/fixing issues and contributing directly to the code base, please see [CONTRIBUTING.md](CONTRIBUTING) for more information on what we're looking for and how to get started.

 # Proposed License